60 years of The Rolling Stones on BRAND NEW UK £5 coin!

 2020 UK Elton John £5

-The second coin in the Music Legends series was released earlier this year, celebrating Sir Elton John, who has been delighting his fans for more than half a century.
+The second coin in the Music Legends series celebrated Sir Elton John, who has been delighting his fans for more than half a century.

 2020 UK Elton John Brilliant Uncirculated £5

-My favourite feature of this coin design, is that Sir Elton John himself approved it.
+The best thing about this coin, is that Sir Elton John himself approved the design!
 By owning this coin, you really are in possession of some huge music legend memorabilia.

 2020 Queen £5 Coin

-The very first £5 coin in the Music Legends series was released earlier this year, celebrating one of Britain’s most iconic and influential bands ever, Queen.
+The very first £5 coin in the Music Legends series paid tribute to one of Britain’s most iconic and influential bands Queen.

 2020 UK Queen Brilliant Uncirculated £5